jrjones9440/DFIR-Techniques/docs/1.Windows/NTUSER_DAT_Analysis.md

 NTUSER.DAT\Software\Microsoft\Office\16.0\Word\User MRU\ADAL_*\File MRU
 ```

 > Note: The `ADAL_*` portion varies per user/environment.
 You may need to expand the tree to locate it.
+An example is `NTUSER.DAT\Software\Microsoft\Office\16.0\Word\User MRU\ ADAL_71509F4C9F29E24E25306165B32FE79B68FD54A88446B7C792A3A9D5AB6BB5AE\File MRU`

-### Why it matters
+### What it shows
 Office MRU provides:
    - Full path
    - Timestamps for every entry
    - Duration of access (Last Closed - Last Opened)

-### Tasks
+### Procedure
+1. Navigate to the NTUSER.DAT\Software\Microsoft\Office\16.0\Word\User MRU\ ADAL_*\File MRU key in Registry Explorer.
-- Document drive letters used (C:, D:, E:, etc.)
+2. Document what drive letters were used to open Office files of interest (like Word documents) during the timeframe of interest (C:, D:, E:, etc.).
-- Identify cloud storage indicators (examples):
-  - `G:` mapped Google Drive / OneDrive sync folder
+4. What drive letters may be Cloud storage like Google Drive?
+Look for paths like:
+      - `Google Drive`
+      - `OneDrive`
-  - paths containing `Google Drive`, `OneDrive`, `SharePoint`
+      - `SharePoint`
-- Identify sensitive files and how long they were open
+5. Identify any sensitive files opened (work with the network owner) and how long they were opened for (subtract Last Closed from Last Opened timestamp).

 📸 **Example Screenshot**